ANEELA-PERVEZ/DEEP-FAKE-DETECTOR/README.md

 ## About

-This system was developed as part of MS thesis research at GIFT University, Pakistan.
+This system was developed as part of MS course work Project at GIFT University, Pakistan.

 **Author:** Aneela Pervez
 **Institution:** GIFT University, Department of Computer Science